What is Regression Testing? Test Cases (Example)

 Visit Subject7 >>

-Selenium: This is an open source tool used for automating web applications.
+Selenium: Selenium is the most used open-source tool used for automating web applications.
 Selenium can be used for browser-based regression testing.
+It supports programming languages such as Java, Ruby, Python, etc.

 Types of Regression Testing